scipy/scipy_doctest/README.md

 The `DTContext` class is just a bag class which holds various configuration settings as attributes.
-An instance of this class is passed around, so user configuration is as simple creating an instance, overriding an attribute and passing the instance to `testmod` or `DT*` objects/methods.
+An instance of this class is passed around, so user configuration is simply creating an instance, overriding an attribute and passing the instance to `testmod` or `DT*` objects/methods.
 Defaults are provided, based on a long-term usage in SciPy.